tresabhi/blitzkit/docs/guide/cdon.md

 # Cedilla Object Notation

-A compact binary representation similar to JSON objects.
-This documentation uses some funky (yet concise) syntax I developed (don't worry, my C++ isn't that bad!).
+This documentation uses an experimental binary notation syntax called "Buffer Up".

 1. JSON compressed as CDON, written directly to disk (a direct 50% reduction).
 2. CDON further compressed with LZ4 (a clean 90% reduction).